awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.SQLServer.ToPostgreSQL.md

 | SYS\.SYSPROCESSES | AWS\_SQLSERVER\_EXT\.SYS\_SYSPROCESSES |
 | sys\.system\_objects | AWS\_SQLSERVER\_EXT\.SYS\_SYSTEM\_OBJECTS |

-## Converting SQL Server Partitions to PostgreSQL Version 10 Partitions<a name="CHAP_Source.SQLServer.ToPostgreSQL.PG10Partitions"></a>
+## Converting SQL Server partitions to PostgreSQL version 10 partitions<a name="CHAP_Source.SQLServer.ToPostgreSQL.PG10Partitions"></a>

 In SQL Server, you create partitions with partition functions\.
 When converting from a SQL Server portioned table to a PostgreSQL version 10 partitioned table, be aware of several potential issues:
 + SQL Server allows you to partition a table using a column without a NOT NULL constraint\.
 In that case, all NULL values go to the leftmost partition\.
 PostgreSQL doesn’t support NULL values for RANGE partitioning\.